oasci/raygent/README.md

 It removes boilerplate code and offers a modular approach to managing parallel tasks with directed acyclic graphs (DAG), making it easier to scale your workflow across multiple computational cores and nodes.

 > [!CAUTION]
-> raygent is under active development.
+> Raygent is under active development.
-> Breaking changes are likely to happen without warning.
+> Breaking changes are could happen without warning.

 ## Features